10 Best Ports For Greek Islands And Eastern Mediterranean Cruises

 It’s a very beautiful place and the town is very lovely.
 The island of Patmos is a great one to include.

-Another island which is very fascinating is the island of Gythion.
+Another Greek island which is very fascinating is Gythion.
 Again, the smaller ships tend to cruise here.
 They normally will tender you in although sometimes one of the ships can dock.
 Gythion has a very beautiful town.
 They have lots of dockside and Harborside restaurants, fantastic bakeries and its really great place to hang out.

 But the thing I recommend you do is head out to the Glyfada cave at Dira.
 It’s about a 40-minute drive, so you may want to book an excursion through your cruise line.
 These caves are absolutely fascinating.
 They were only discovered in 1949 and are vast underground caves.
 You go a little boat trip, which will take about half an hour, winding its way through the caves.
 It’s quite an enclosed space so if you’re claustrophobic not the best thing to do!
 It is absolutely fascinating.